klavins/ECEP520/week_5/README.md

 Iterators
 ---

-Before the `for(x:v)` form was introduced, the way to iterate through containers like `vector`s and `string`s was to use `iterators`.
+Before the `for(x:v)` form was introduced, the way to iterate through containers like `vector` and `string` was to use an `iterator`.
 For example, the following code also changes all the characters in a string to caps:
 ```c++
 for ( string::iterator i = q.begin(); i != q.end(); i++ ) {
     *i = tolower(*i);